Wednesday

 Daniela Engert

-Daniela has a degree in electrical engineering and has been working for more than 30 years in small innovative companies in the field of software and hardware development.
-She has spent her youth with exploring the very first microprocessors since the late 70's, and has been creating software professionally for 40 years now.
-After a long time using many different programming languages, C++ has now been the exclusive workhorse throughout the last two decades.
-With great pleasure Daniela is now also a member of the ISO C++ committee.
-For the better part of her career, the domain was applied digital signal processing (medicine, metrology, reconnaissance), but during the last decade the focus shifted onto special engineering in the field of industrial non-destructive testing of semi-finished and finished steel products using ultrasound.
-Besides that, she loves to relax with hard metal and soft cheese, hot curries and cool jazz.
+Daniela is a member of the ISO C++ committee and mainly participates in the study groups dealing with the development of the language and tools.
+She has been researching the area of C++ modules since before the introduction of C++20 and has become one of the world's leading experts in this field.
+She has a degree in electrical engineering and has worked in small innovative companies in the field of software and hardware development for more than 30 years.
+Among other things, she spent her youth researching the first microprocessors of the late 70s and has been developing software professionally for 40 years.
+After a long period of using many different programming languages, C++ has become her sole workhorse for the last two decades.
+Most of her career has been in applied digital signal processing (medical, metrology, reconnaissance, etc.), but in the last decade the focus has shifted to specialised engineering in the field of industrial non-destructive testing of semi-finished and finished steel products using ultrasound.